Severson-Group/docs.amdc.dev/source/hardware/revisions/rev-f/rev-f-bring-up.md

 ## Bring-up complete

-*Congratulations!* If you made it this far, you have successfully brought up a new REV D AMDC!
+*Congratulations!* If you made it this far, you have successfully brought up a new REV F AMDC!
 At this point, you are ready to compile the firmware required by the Xilinx Zynq-7000 SoC on the PicoZed and program the AMDC.

 For comprehensive instructions, see the [Building and Running Firmware](/firmware/xilinx-tools/building-and-running-firmware.md) document.